yurigushiken/LCN-video-viewer/archived_json/README.md

 ## Archive Date

-These files were archived on March 13, 2025 as part of code cleanup and organization.
+These files were archived as part of code cleanup and organization.